Nikita-Chernenko/TwigYourHealth/twig_your_health/README.md

 ##To run the project
 Install docker and docker-compose.
 Go to folder "docker".
+run 'docker-compose build'.
 run `docker-compose up`.

-Go to `0.0.0.0:8000` in browser
+run with chat, but with lags 'docker-compose -f docket-compose-chat.yml up' Go to `0.0.0.0:8000` in browser

 ##To save data